Effective Date: January 2, 2018

 15. Information or Complaints.
-If you have a question or complaint regarding the Site, please send an e-mail to firstname.lastname@example.org.
-You may also contact us by writing to The Actors Fund, Communications Department, 729 Seventh Avenue, New York, NY 10019 or by calling us at 212-221-7300.Please note that e-mail communications will not necessarily be secure; accordingly you should not include credit card information or other sensitive information in your e-mail correspondence with us.
+If you have a question or complaint regarding the Site, please send an e-mail to email@example.com.
+You may also contact us by writing to the Entertainment Community Fund, Communications Department, 729 Seventh Avenue, New York, NY 10019 or by calling us at 212-221-7300.Please note that e-mail communications will not necessarily be secure; accordingly you should not include credit card information or other sensitive information in your e-mail correspondence with us.
 You acknowledge that the provision of support is at AFA’s sole discretion and that we have no obligation to provide you with support of any kind.
-All legal notices to us must be mailed to: The Actors Fund, Communications Department, 729 Seventh Avenue, New York, NY 10019.
+All legal notices to us must be mailed to: the Entertainment Community Fund, Communications Department, 729 Seventh Avenue, New York, NY 10019.
 When you communicate with us electronically, you consent to receive communications from us electronically.
 You agree that all agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that such communications be in writing.

 16. California Consumer Rights and Notices.
 Residents of California are entitled to the following specific consumer rights information.
 California residents may reach the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by mail at 1625 North Market Blvd., Sacramento, CA 95834, or by telephone at (916) 445-1254 or (800) 952-5210.
 Their website is located at: https://www.dca.ca.gov.